forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/org-browser.md

 ![Metadata type with folders](./images/org_browser_folders.png)

-## Retrieving Components
+## Retrieving Metadata

+You can retrieve a metadata component or all metadata of the same type.
+Click retrieve icon next to:

+- component name **(7)** to retrieve a component to your local project
+- metadata type **(8)** to retrive all components of the type

-You can retrieve a component to your local project by clicking the retrieve button **(7)** next to the component name.
-Currently, the component is retrieved into your default package directory, which is defined in the [sfdx-project.json](./en/getting-started/first-project#the-sfdx-projectjson-file) file.
+Currently, the source is retrieved into your default package directory as defined in the [sfdx-project.json](./en/getting-started/first-project#the-sfdx-projectjson-file) file.

 You can also retrieve multiple components from the default org by clicking the retrieve button next to the metadata type.
 If retrieving a component overwrites it, you'll be prompted to select how to proceed.